 Also don’t put pressure on them to hold a family member or friend’s new baby.
 This could be extremely difficult for them.
 If they want to have a cuddle they will ask.

-If they are struggling and would like to have some peer support they can join my free Facebook community TTC Support UK a safe and private space to share stories and support.
+If they are struggling and would like to have some peer support they can join my free Facebook community IVF Support a safe and private space to share stories and support.
 It's a really great, supportive group, so you could let them know about it so they can think about if they'd like to join.

 Your friend will appreciate you considering how they are feeling and that you are trying to make this often difficult time of year that bit easier.
 You’re already an amazing support to them by the fact you are reading this article.